Kenneth R. Shoulders: Career

-Unable to get the flying car off the ground, Shoulders created his own company, Vertitek, and began developing remote-controlled drones.
+Unable to commercialize the flying car, Shoulders created his own company, Vertitek, and began developing remote-controlled drones.
 He imagined a wide variety of drone applications, from children's toys to agricultural crop dusters.
 One example, the Boomerang, sent out sound waves to detect and avoid collisions, and looked like giant maple seed.

 In the 1980s, Shoulders moved to Austin, Texas to work at Jupiter Technologies as Chief Inventor and focusing on electron condensed charge technology (referred to as EV's) along with Hal Puthoff.

 In 2000, Shoulders' work related to high energy electron charge clusters was incorporated into a Future Energy Technologies briefing presented to The U.S. Senate Environment and Public Works Committee.